Phone numbers

 • Trembling and shaking

-Not all of these physical symptoms of stress will happen often, and some symptoms may pass within a few minutes of first feeling them.
+Not all of these physical symptoms of stress will happen often, and some symptoms may pass within a few minutes of you first feeling them.
 It all depends on how often you’re feeling stressed and for how long you have those feelings.
 However, if they do happen regularly and for long periods, it’s important to discuss them with your GP or a stress treatment specialist.
-If left untreated, they can develop into more serious conditions such as abnormal heart beat, skin and hair problems, and obesity.
+Without support, these symptoms can develop into more serious conditions such as an abnormal heartbeat, skin and hair problems, and obesity.

 As well as feeling the physical symptoms of stress, you will also experience psychological symptoms.
 These symptoms can affect your moods and emotions, and include:

-• Feeling irritable, impatient, and angry (often taking it out on the people who are closest to you)
+• Feeling irritable, impatient, and angry (and often taking it out on the people who are closest to you)

 • Feeling as though you can’t ‘switch off’ or relax

-• Feeling overwhelmed and as though you have lost control
+• Feeling overwhelmed and as though you've lost control

 • Racing thoughts